The financial world is full of words or terms that are used all the time, but many of us might not be quite sure what exactly they mean.

 DVLA

-The Driver and Vehicle Licensing Agency (DVLA) is an organisation sponsored by the Department of Transport that maintains a database of all drivers in Great Britain and of vehicles in the United Kingdom (in Northern Ireland, licensing is handled by the Driver and Vehicle Agency).
+The Driver and Vehicle Licensing Agency (DVLA) is an organisation sponsored by the Department for Transport that maintains a database of all drivers in Great Britain and of vehicles in the United Kingdom (in Northern Ireland, licensing is handled by the Driver and Vehicle Agency).
 When you first get or renew your licence in Great Britain, or register your vehicle anywhere in the UK, this is done through the DVLA.

 Excess